bmjcode/scrambler/README.md

 ## Scrambling Scrapers

+Before we start, let's get one thing out of the way:

+**The Scrambler is not intended to provide serious protection from scraping.** While I hope it is effective, the real point is to amuse humans rather than to frustrate bots, because all technical measures to prevent scraping can be circumvented.
+The proper way to address this misbehavior is through [regulation](https://www.schneier.com/blog/archives/2023/08/zoom-can-spy-on-your-calls-and-use-the-conversation-to-train-ai-but-says-that-it-wont.html).
+AI companies know this, which is why every time it comes up they change the subject to [bad science fiction](https://arstechnica.com/information-technology/2023/05/openai-execs-warn-of-risk-of-extinction-from-artificial-intelligence-in-new-open-letter/).
+Regulation, of course, is a complicated subject, and I'm not going to get into the details here.

+Now then.
 To properly annoy scrapers, you'll need to somehow redirect their requests through the Scrambler.
 If you use Apache httpd, an easy way to do that is using [mod\_rewrite](https://httpd.apache.org/docs/current/mod/mod_rewrite.html).
 Here's an example:

 ```apacheconf
 RewriteCond %{HTTP_USER_AGENT} GPTBot|Wget